 Housing payments are due on the 15th of the month beginning in August and can be made in eight installments (August, September, October, November, January, February, March, and April).
 Housing payments should be made on-line through Workday (no paper bills will ever be mailed).
-For questions about payments, contact Ann Noble at amnoble@fhsu.edu.
+For questions about payments, contact Marcy Bleske at mlbleske@fhsu.edu.